 Air fryers have become wildly popular among people looking to lose weight because they allow you to enjoy “guilty pleasures” like fried foods without feeling guilty.

-Everyone in my group is in love with their air fryer.
-This way they are still enjoying some foods that otherwise would be forbidden, especially on a diet.
-Air fryers are claimed to actually lower the fat content of some of the top popular foods like French fries, empanadas, chicken wings, fish sticks and more.
+Everyone in my Facebook group is obsessed with their air fryer.
+This way, they’re still able to enjoy some of the foods that otherwise would be forbidden on a diet!
+Air fryers are said to reduce fat content for French fries, empanadas and chicken wings among others.

-For the girls in my group, they are using the air fryer to add that fried texture to our healthy meal plans.
-Zucchini, sweet potatoes, chicken and shrimp.
-It’s a great way to mix things up, making a healthy diet much more interesting.
+The girls in my group are using the air fryer to add that fried texture to our healthy meal plans.
+We’re making zucchini, sweet potatoes, chicken and shrimp because it’s a great way mix things up and make healthier eating more interesting!

 What an air fryer is and how does it work?

-The air fryer has a heating element radiating from the top of the air fryer.
-This hot air quickly gets circulated around the insides of the little oven, down the outsides and then kind of back up through the center again.
-This fast-moving hot air touches all the sides of your food, quickly removing the moisture on the outside before starting the frying process to produce the right flavors.
-This is called the Maillard reaction, a chemical reaction occurring between the reduced sugar and the amino acids that create that lovely crispy browned texture.
+The air fryer has a heating element radiating from the top of the machine.
+This hot air quickly gets circulated around inside, down and then up again to touch all sides of your food before it begins frying to produce crispy browned flavors called Maillard reactions which occur between reduced sugar and amino acids.

 If you’re a regular reader of Serious Eats, you’ve definitely seen us refer to the Maillard reaction time and again.
 That’s because the Maillard reaction is responsible for the browned, complex flavors that make bread taste toasty and malty, burgers taste charred, and coffee taste dark and robust.
 If you plan on cooking tonight, chances are you’ll be using the Maillard reaction to transform your raw ingredients into a better sensory experience.